 Can I choose to claim Universal Credit?

-Unless you are protected by the Severe Disability Premium Gateway rules, you can choose to move onto Universal Credit at any time – you do not need to wait until a change in your circumstances means you have to.
+You can choose to move onto Universal Credit at any time – you do not need to wait until a change in your circumstances means you have to.

 You should get advice before making the claim to make sure you are not going to be worse off and it is your best option!